bioinformatics-ca/CAN_2021/Module4/Somatic_tutorial.md

       ##FILTER=<ID=haplotype,Description="Variant near filtered variant on same haplotype.">

-This section contains details about the vcf including
+This section contains details about the vcf including:
-- explanations of the filters, format and ID's. if you want to know what something means in a vcf: this is where you look! <question >
+- Explanations of the FILTERS, INFO and FORMAT.
-- contigs used and their length
+- Contigs used and their length
 - Processes taken to generate the vcf eg bcftools_mergeCommand=merge -o pairedVariants_mutect2_varscan2.vcf.gz -Oz 0000.vcf.gz 0001.vcf.gz

 Every vcf has a column (with one #) and